Zzzul/generator-docs-next/docs/upgrade-guide.md

     This class is used to upload and manipulate images via [Intervention Image](https://image.intervention.io/v3)

-5. Added a new option to the configuration `generator.image.disk`, previously known as `generator.image.path`, you can now select `public, storage, or s3`.
+5. Added a new option to the configuration `generator.image.disk`, previously known as `generator.image.path`, you can now select `public`, `storage` or `s3`.
 Here's an example.
 ```php
 "image" => [
     /**